Timzhouyes/Thoughts/_posts/2019-03-27-AngularJS-Tutorial-learning.md

-In the command window it will show the result matches expection or not.
+In the command window, it will show the result matches expectation or not.